PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 );
 ```

-This allows us to write a following query:
+This allows us to write the following query:

 ```sql
 select